kenwalger/mongodb-3.6-hols/json-schemas/HOL-PART3.md

 ```

-4. We have set our validation rule here so that each box of crayons must
+4. We have set our validation rules here so that each box of crayons must
 contain unique colors.

 ```